Primary Navigation Mobile

 There are, of course, many nuances within driver’s hours regulations.
 You can find a full guide on the government’s website.

 If the vehicle and trailer are privately registered, you can argue the toss about whether you’re truly towing for work.
-However, the rule of thumb applied by the DVSA and the Traffic Commissioners who adjudicate these matters is that, if you’re earning money in any way for driving the vehicle/trailer combination, you must adhere to driver’s hours regs.
+However, the rule of thumb applied by the DVSA and the Traffic Commissioners who adjudicate such matters is that, if you’re earning money in any way for driving the vehicle/trailer combination, you must adhere to driver’s hours regs.

 11